Anomaly detected in lunar lander mission

-(NewsNation) — Astrobiotic has detected a potentially damaging anomaly on the Peregrine lunar lander, the first American craft to land on the surface of the moon in more than 50 years.
+(NewsNation) — Astrobotic has detected a potentially damaging anomaly on the Peregrine lunar lander, the first American craft to land on the surface of the moon in more than 50 years.

-The company noted a successful launch before the anomaly occurred “preventing Astrobiotic from achieving sun-stable orientation.”
+The company noted a successful launch before the anomaly occurred “preventing Astrobotic from achieving sun-stable orientation.”

 “Astrobotic-built avionics systems, including the primary command and data handling unit, as well as the thermal, propulsion and power controllers, all powered on and performed as expected,” the company said on X, formerly known as Twitter.